-Ideally, we’d love for you to have been away from home for one-half or one-third the duration of the program you’re applying to.
-That means for a 6-week program, we’re hoping you’ll have done something away from home for 2-3 weeks before joining our program.
+Ideally, we’d love for you to have been away from home for one-third the duration of the program you’re applying to.
+That means for a 6-week program, we’re hoping you’ll have done something away from home for 2+ weeks before joining our program.
 That’s a solid indicator that you can handle the rigors of a 6-week program.

 No matter how you do it, get as much previous sleep-away experience as you can before applying for an Unschool Adventures trip, and emphasize these experiences in both your written application and Skype interview.
 Lack of previous experience is the most common reason for not getting accepted to an Unschool Adventures trip.

 Unschool Adventures is for self-directed teenagers who are ready for higher levels of freedom and responsibility in their lives.
-If you take the time and effort to fill out the online application yourself, reply to our e-mails (promptly) by yourself, and do the interview on your own (instead of having a parent in the room), that tells us that you’re taking ownership for this experience.
+If you take the time and effort to fill out the online application yourself, reply to our emails promptly (within 24 hours), and do the interview on your own (instead of having a parent in the room).
+All this tells us that you’re taking ownership for this experience.

 There’s no better way of displaying initiative and passion than to ask a few smart, genuine questions about the trip you’re applying for.
 Ask yourself: What isn’t clear on the webpage?
 What details or policies would you like clarified before committing to the program?
 Who are other participants?
 What will day-to-day life be like?
 There are many good questions you might ask us.